Black & Latino/a/e Students’ Association | NYU Langone Health

 The mission of the Student National Medical Association (SNMA) is to support current and future medical students with chapters at medical schools throughout the country, including NYU Grossman School of Medicine.

-NMA welcomes all students interested in contributing to the work of the association.
-To get involved in SNMA, or if you have any questions, please contact Sarah Khalil, program manager for recruitment and retention, at Sarah.Khalil@NYULangone.org.
+To get involved in SNMA, or if you have any questions, please contact Sarah Khalil, Program Manager, Engagement, Mentoring, and Professional Development, at Sarah.Khalil@NYULangone.org.

 Disclaimer: NYU Langone’s programs do not include preferences, quotas, or set asides, or otherwise exclude anyone based on race, sex, or other protected categories.